 So I said, “You know, don’t you, that you are in mortal danger of being cast into hell?
 If you’re not willing to forgive your mother her sins against you, God will not be willing to forgive your sins against him.
 No unforgiving people will be in heaven.”
 But she wasn’t the kind of person who submitted easily to Scripture.
 She was driven by emotion and the strength of her indignation simply justified itself.

-The reason she was in danger of losing her soul is not because she didn't work hard enough for God, but because she didn't trust in his willingness to work hard enough for her.
+The reason she was in danger of losing her soul is not that she didn’t work hard enough for God, but because she didn’t trust in his willingness to work hard enough for her.

 The battle against bitterness is a battle against unbelief.
 And the peace and rest and joy that come in place of anger and bitterness are the peace and joy that Romans 15:13 says explicitly come by believing in the God of hope.